WHO AM I?

 *Stands up and solemnly looks around the room*

 “Hello, Jennifer” , comes the mumbled reply (not surprisingly, most of the members in my fake AA meeting don’t even look up from their work.
 The rest are busy counting stitches).

 This is the scene that pops into my head whenever I’m asked by well-meaning friends and family what it is I do all day (besides living in a perpetual mum-zombie state).
 What started as a feeble attempt to learn a new hobby has now led to an amigurumi obsession – one which has given me peace and purpose, and has gotten me through some of my hardest moments.

 Back in February 2013, I was a newly-married uni graduate living with my husband in Aalborg, Denmark.
 I remember being cooped up in an inner-city apartment with four male students, dreading to make eye-contact on the way to the bathroom, and wishing I was miles away back home in Australia.
 I needed an escape!

 With only a single room and a mattress on the hardwood floor, it didn’t take long before I started to go batty (don’t even get me started on the biting winds and legions of blonde Scandinavian goddesses outside).

-With my husband busy writing his final thesis, it was all too easy for me to wither away watching trashy sitcoms online.
-And after weeks of binge-watching Calista Flockhart while scoffing European chips and pizza, I eventually came across a series of free crochet lessons online.
+With my husband busy writing his final thesis, it was all too easy to wither away watching trashy sitcoms online.
+And, after weeks of binge-watching Calista Flockhart while scoffing European chips and pizza, I eventually came across a series of free crochet lessons online.

 Crochet, you say?
 And I only need one hook?
 What was this sorcery?